web-programming-github/image-gallery/README.md

 i make an image gallery using grid system

-(actually i just use this repository to learn how to use git, cheers).
+u can use this repo to explore how to use grid.

+happy coding.